openhab/openhab-docs/configuration/blockly/index.md

 In the very seldom case where you may mix types or you want to use a type that is not provided in the dialog, only then choose non-typed variables.

-Create a variable by clicking on the following button:
+Create a typed variable by clicking on the following button:

 ![create typed variable](../images/blockly/blockly_typed_variables2.png)